dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 * An expression of the form `const .id(arguments)` or `const .new(arguments)` is a constant expression.
-It's a compile-time error if *S* does not declare a constant constructor, and if any expression in `arguments`, which are all in a constant context, is not a constant expression.
+It's a compile-time error if *S* does not declare a corresponding constant constructor, and if any expression in `arguments`, which are all in a constant context, is not a constant expression.
-* An expression of the form `.<identifier>` is a constant expression if *S* declares a constant getter.
+* An expression of the form `.<identifier>` is a constant expression if *S* declares a corresponding static constant getter.
-* An expression of the form `.<identifier>` that is not followed by an `<argumentPart>`, is a constant expression if `*S* declares a static method or constructor, and either type inference has not added type arguments as a generic function instantiation coercion, or the added type arguments are constant types.
+* An expression of the form `.<identifier>` that is not followed by an `<argumentPart>`, is a constant expression if `*S* declares a static method or constructor with base name `<identifier>`, and either type inference has not added type arguments as a generic function instantiation coercion to the method, or to the target class for a constructor, or the added type arguments are constant types.
   _Static tear-offs are constant.
-Instantiated static tear-offs are constant if the inferred type arguments are._ that is not a constant expression.)_
+Instantiated static tear-offs are constant if the inferred type arguments are.
+Constructor tear-offs of generic classes are always on instantiated classes._
-* An expression of the form `.new` which is not followed by the selectors of an `<argumentPart>`, is a constant expression if *S* declares a constant (unnamed) constructor, and either type inference has not added type arguments as a generic function instantiation coercion, or the added type arguments are constant types.
+* An expression of the form `.new` which is not followed by the selectors of an `<argumentPart>`, is a constant expression if *S* declares an unnamed constructor, and either the target class is not generic, or type inference has inferred constant type arguments for the target class.
+  _It's unlikely that such a tear-off can occur in a constant context and be type-valid for the context type, but `const Object o = .new;` is technically valid._
-* An expression of the form `.id<typeArguments>` not followed by and `<arguments>` selector is a constant expression if the type argument clauses are all constant type expressions.
+* An expression of the form `.id<typeArguments>` not followed by an `<arguments>` selector is a constant expression if the type argument clauses are all constant type expressions, and *S* declares a corresponding static function. _(It's still a compile-time error if *S* declares a constructor with the base name `id`, constructors are not generic.)_
-* (An expression of the form `.new` followed by a `<typeArguments>` is still a compile-time error.)
+* _(An expression of the form `.new` followed by a `<typeArguments>` is still a compile-time error.)_
 * An expression of `.id(arguments)` or `.new(arguments)` is a
-  constant expression if (and only if) it occurs in a constant context, *S* declares a constant constructor, every expression in `arguments` (which then occurs in a constant context too) is a constant expression, and inferred type arguments, if any, are all constant types.
+  constant expression if (and only if) it occurs in a constant context, *S* declares a corresponding constant constructor, every expression in `arguments` (which then occurs in a constant context too) is a constant expression, and inferred type arguments to the target class, if any, are all constant types.
 * An expression of `.id(arguments)` or `.id<typeArguments>(arguments)`
-  where *S* declares a getter or static function is never a constant expression. _There are no `static` functions whose invocation is constant, the only non-instance function which can be invoked as a constant expression is `identical`, which is not inside a static namespace._
+  where *S* declares a corresponding getter or static function is never a constant expression.
+  _There are no `static` functions whose invocation is constant, the only non-instance function which can be invoked as a constant expression is `identical`, which is not inside a static namespace._